 Director: Mark Bearfoot

 Mark Bearfoot is Legal Director at Tommy Hilfiger where he leads their global brand protection team and is responsible for the IPR enforcement and anti-counterfeiting strategy in more than 100 countries.
 Prior to joining Tommy Hilfiger, Mark worked for the Harley-Davidson Motor Company where he managed their IPR enforcement and anti-counterfeiting programme across Europe, the Middle East and Africa.
-Prior to joining Harley-Davidson in 2013, Mark worked for The Coca-Cola Company where he assisted in the management of their intellectual property portfolio across the Europe region.
+Before that, he worked for The Coca-Cola Company where he assisted in the management of their intellectual property portfolio across the Europe region.
 Mark is an active member of the International Chamber of Commerce’s Business Action to Stop Counterfeiting & Piracy (BASCAP) and the American Apparel & Footwear Association’s Brand Protection Group.
 He is also a Council Member of the Chartered Institute of Trade Mark Attorneys and has previously served on the Board of Directors of the British Brands Group.

 Director: Nicola Consterdine

 Nicola is IP Protection Manager, Strategic Planning Department for Epson Europe BV.
 Nicola has worked in Brand Protection for over two decades, starting her career with Reebok International and then moving to Harley-Davidson Europe and ghd.
 She is a graduate in European Economics from Middlesex University, England and Nantes University, France and has been a Director of ACG since 2001.

 Director: Sheila Henderson